panchi64/minecraft-server-scripts/README.md

 ## Setup
 1. Edit **line 25** of the `spigot.yml` file to say: `restart-script: ./scripts/start.sh`
 2. In the `start.sh` script change the `/path/to/jar/` to the path where your minecraft server jar is found (remove the brackets, they are there to help you identify what you have to change).
-3. Make sure to install all python library dependencies, this can be done by using the following command:
+3. Make sure to install all python library dependencies.
+This can be done by running the following command in your terminal:
    - `pip3 install [dependency]` (if pip3 doesn't work try with pip)
    - List of dependencies (*some of these may "fail" because they come preinstalled with python*):
       - request